livewire/livewire/docs/8_validation.md

 ## Custom validators

 If you wish to use your own validation system in Livewire, that isn't a problem.
-Livewire will catch `dValidationException` If you wish to use your own validation system in Livewire, that isn't a problem.
 Livewire will catch `ValidationException`s and provide the errors to the view just like using the stock `$this->validates()` method.

 For example: